Frederick Corbet Davison: Academic and professional career

 Davison worked for the American Veterinary Medical Association as the assistant director of the Scientific Activities Division for a year before being named dean of the UGA College of Veterinary Medicine in 1964.
 In 1966, he became vice chancellor of the University System of Georgia and the following year was named president of UGA.

-Davison served as president until his resignation in 1986 following a successful lawsuit against the University by UGA English teacher Dr. Jan Kemp.
+Davison served as president until his resignation in 1986 following a successful lawsuit against the University by UGA English teacher Jan Kemp.
 Kemp claimed that University administrators fired her in retaliation for protesting preferential treatment for athletes in UGA's developmental studies program.

 Following his retirement as president, Dr. Davison remained on the UGA veterinary faculty for two years.
 From 1988-2002, he served as president and chief executive officer of the National Science Center Foundation, Inc., in Augusta until his retirement in 2002.
 Dr. Davison also chaired the board of directors of Citizens for Nuclear Technology Awareness (CTNA).